-Remember Hugh Grant’s character in the 2002 film adaptation of Nick Hornby’s novel About A Boy?
-A wealthy and shallow bachelor in his late 30s whose life appears to be perennially soundtracked by Badly Drawn Boy’s dreary tones, Will Freeman lives in a plush apartment, habitually dating women and browsing the shelves of HMV in the daytime, free from the burden of having to go to work every day.
+Remember Hugh Grant’s character Will Freeman in the 2002 film adaptation of Nick Hornby’s novel About A Boy?
+A wealthy and shallow bachelor in his late 30s, Freeman lives in a plush apartment, habitually dates women and browses the shelves of HMV (remember doing that?) in the daytime – free from the burden of having to go to work and actually earn a living every day.

 And how does he afford to live such a life of luxury?
-It’s all owed to his dad penning a famous Christmas hit in the ‘50s; its rolling snowball of royalties ensuring that Hugh – sorry, Will – can live comfortably without ever having to lift a finger.
+It’s all because his dad penned a famous Christmas hit in the ‘50s, and its rolling snowball of royalties ensures that Hugh – sorry, Will – can live comfortably without ever having to lift a finger.

-The backstory draws largely from reality, with many of the musicians whose hits soundtrack our Christmastime shenanigans being set for life off the back of one song.
-How else can the likes of Noddy Holder, Jona Lewie and Shakin’ Stevens be able to afford to add another extension onto their princely mansions to house their vast, vast Fabergé egg collections?
+This backstory draws largely from reality, with many of the musicians whose hits soundtrack our Christmastime shenanigans every year being set for life off the back of one song.
+How else can the likes of Noddy Holder, Jona Lewie and Shakin’ Stevens be able to afford to add another extension onto their princely mansions without first receiving their annual festive pay packet?

-The real question is this: how much dough is actually being earned by these artists at this most wonderful time of year?
+The real questions we want to ask, though, are: how much dough is actually being earned by these artists at this most wonderful time of year?
 Who has to share the pot with songwriters, labels and hangers-on?
 And who got screwed over by the vampires of the music industry?
-Join us, won’t you, as we dash through the snow to shine a light on music’s real-life Will Freemans.
+Join us, won’t you, as we dash through the snow on a one-horse open sleigh to shine a light on music’s real-life Will Freemans.

 Slade – ‘Merry Xmas Everybody’ (1973)

-The 1973 Christmas Number One has since been referred to by Holder as his “pension scheme” (which gives added poignancy to the lyric “Look to the future now, it’s only just begun”).
-Puts the £20 a month you stow away for later life to shame, doesn’t it?
+Holder has referred to the 1973 Christmas Number One as his “nice pension plan” (which gives added poignancy to the lyric: “Look to the future now / It’s only just begun”).
+Puts the £20 you stow away each month in the slim hope that you’ll ever be able to afford a house deposit to shame, doesn’t it?

 Jona Lewie – ‘Stop The Cavalry’ (1980)